 Marketing-Related Blogging Tools to Grow Your Traffic and Build an Audience

 Marketing.
-Like it or not, recent blogging statistics illustrate that you’ve got to promote your blog content if you hope to build an engaged audience—and the right tools can help you do that much more effectively than ever before.
+Like it or not, recent blogging statistics illustrate that you’ve got to promote your blog content if you hope to build an engaged target audience—and the right tools can help you do that much more effectively than ever before.

 These are my picks for the most essential tools that’ll specifically help you market your blog more effectively.

-While I’ll be the first to tell you stick with free email marketing tools like Mailchimp as you’re just getting started—that won’t be the best blogging tool for growing your email list in the long-term as your business scales and you can afford invest in blogging tools like ConvertKit that’ll do more to create things like automations & sequences that can generate revenue from your email list while you sleep.
+While I’ll be the first to tell you stick with free email marketing tools like Mailchimp as you’re just getting started—that won’t be the best blogging tool for growing your email list in the long-term as your small business scales and you can afford invest in blogging tools like ConvertKit that’ll do more to create things like automations & sequences that can generate revenue from your email list while you sleep.

 Your email subscribers are just a small step away from becoming paying customers of your online course, the eBook you wrote, or service you’re offering.
 For example, I’ve been able to set up completely automated sales emails that promote the purchase of either my blogging books or one of my premium blogging courses depending upon when and how a new subscriber signs up on my blog.
 ConvertKit’s functionality is designed specifically for bloggers, and is affordable (starting at $29/mo) for their jam-packed feature list including building your email list, making landing pages, setting up automated emails, messaging subscribers and templates to start with.
 They also integrate directly with WordPress and other top tools, making it a crucial dashboard for an experienced blogger.